WWVA (AM): History

 Under Basic Communications ownership, the Jamboree became the centerpiece of an all-contemporary country western format starting on November 8, 1965, a format that saw ratings skyrocket weeks after it debuted.
 "This is WWVA, the big country" was their signature.
-In 1970 the studios and the Jamboree moved to the Capitol Music Hall, a civic center that is the largest in West Virginia.
+In 1970, the studios and the Jamboree moved to the Capitol Music Hall, a civic center that is the largest in West Virginia.

-This country music format lasted until 1997 when WWVA abandoned it in favor of news/talk.
+This country music format lasted until November 1997, when WWVA abandoned it in favor of news/talk.
 Assumption of ownership by Clear Channel Communications resulted in the addition of such hosts as Rush Limbaugh and Glenn Beck.
-A series of cost-cutting moves in January 2004 resulted in the elimination of both local talk hosts (George Kellas and Jim Harrington) and most of the news department.
+A series of cost-cutting moves in January 2004, resulted in the elimination of both local talk hosts (George Kellas and Jim Harrington) and most of the news department.
 Coinciding with this was an attempt to relocate the station to Stow, Ohio, under an FCC major construction permit four weeks later.
 This application was withdrawn in August 2004.

 Since then, much of WWVA's programming emulates regional sister station WHLO in Akron, Ohio.
 One local link to the station's past was the afternoon drive show hosted by former sportscaster Steve Novotney, but he was also fired from WWVA in November 2006.
 At the time, the only local talk show remaining on WWVA was Saturday Sports Day with John Simonson, but WWVA, then in negotiations with new ownership, made a bold move when they paid more money to David Bloomquist to export his Bloomdaddy Experience from rival local station, WKKX in late May/early June 2007.
-The move was controversial (even though the reason given by WKKX to let Bloomquist go was in connection with the Don Imus Rutgers controversy that transpired on MSNBC around that same time), as WKKX members appeared bitter about the exit.
-Clear Channel began to syndicate Bloomdaddy through the northeast and midwest after the cancellation of The War Room with Quinn and Rose in November 2013.
+The move was controversial (though the reason given by WKKX to let Bloomquist go was in connection with the Don Imus Rutgers controversy that transpired on MSNBC around that same time), as WKKX members appeared bitter about the exit.
+Clear Channel began to syndicate Bloomdaddy through the Northeast and Midwest after the cancellation of The War Room with Quinn and Rose in November 2013.

 The Original Wheeling Radio Jamboree (formerly Jamboree USA) is the second-longest running program in radio history (The Grand Ole Opry on WSM Nashville is the oldest, having first aired in 1925).
 However, the Jamboree was dropped from WWVA's schedule in December 2008, and went to WKKX for a time.
-In 2015 it was picked up by community station WWOV-LP/101.1.
+In 2015, it was picked up by community station WWOV-LP/101.1.